Saeedam02/CBF-Safe-Steering-Filter/README.md

 ---

+## 21. Reproducibility, releases, and citation

+Continuous integration runs the test suite on Python 3.10–3.14 and enforces a coverage threshold for the numerical/control core.
+Development tooling is configured in `pyproject.toml` for reproducible Ruff and Black checks.

+For research or teaching use, citation metadata is provided in [`CITATION.cff`](CITATION.cff).
+The intended first tagged release is `v1.0.0`; [`CHANGELOG.md`](CHANGELOG.md) summarizes its contents, [`RELEASE_CHECKLIST.md`](RELEASE_CHECKLIST.md) lists the validation and archival steps, and [`ROADMAP.md`](ROADMAP.md) specifies the proposed v2 joint-braking-and-steering formulation.

+After the tagged release is archived with Zenodo, add the minted DOI to both `CITATION.cff` and this section.
+A DOI should not be invented before the archive exists.

+---

 ## License

 MIT License.
 See [`LICENSE`](LICENSE).

 ## Communication & Interaction

-Questions, feedback, bug reports, or ideas for extending this are welcome — especially anything pushing toward the "Ideas for extending it" list above.
+Questions, feedback, bug reports, and ideas for extending the project are welcome.

-- **Open an issue** on this repo for bugs, questions, or feature requests
+- **Open an issue** for bugs, questions, or feature requests.
-- **Pull requests** are welcome
+- **Pull requests** are welcome.
-- **Email**: saeedaghamohammadi99@gmail.com — for collaboration or research-related questions
+- **Email:** saeedaghamohammadi99@gmail.com for collaboration or research-related questions.

-If this project was useful or interesting, a star on the repo is always appreciated.
+If this project was useful or interesting, a star on the repository is appreciated.